 - A single manuscript file.
 For an initial submission (i.e. first submission of a manuscript, intended for peer review), authors can submit a single .doc, .docx or .pdf file containing all the article text (title, authors, affiliations, keywords, abstract, main text, acknowledgements, references, additional information) and display items (figures and tables).
 Place display items after the references or where they are first cited in the text.

 - Any supplementary files.
 When submitting supplementary files authors are asked to include a file with the name 'readme' that describes briefly the contents of each file.

 We recommend preparing the manuscript file in one of our submission templates.
 If you are submitting a DATA ARTICLE | SHORT or METHOD ARTICLE | SHORT, you must prepare your manuscript file using the template provided.

 Note that additional files are required when resubmitting a manuscript after the peer review stage.
 This is referred to as a final submission.

-The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).
+- The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

-I declare no competing interests, real or perceived concerning myself or any of the co-authors.
-Or, I have declared these as part of the submission, under Additional Information.
-It is the corresponding author’s responsibility to declare such interests on behalf of all authors upon submission.
+- I declare no competing interests, real or perceived concerning myself or any of the co-authors.
+Or, I have declared these as part of the submission under Additional Information.
+I understand that it is the corresponding author’s responsibility to declare such interests on behalf of all co-authors upon submission.

-The manuscript adheres to the content and formatting guidelines described in the journal’s author instructions.
+- The manuscript adheres to the content and formatting guidelines described in the journal’s author instructions.

 We encourage authors to make their data and methods as open as possible, by one of the following methods:

-Upload data or code to the GEUS Bulletin Dataverse for free.
-When you submit your manuscript, under "Comments to the Editor", indicate that you wish to upload your data or code to the GEUS Bulletin Dataverse.
+- Upload data or code to the GEUS Bulletin data repository (Dataverse).
+When you submit your manuscript, indicate that you wish to upload data or code to the Dataverse under Comments to the Editor.